syncfusion-content/blazor-docs/blazor/pivot-table/excel-export.md

 ![Customizing the Blazor Pivot Table cell values and styles while exporting](images/blazor-pivottable-excelexportevents.png)

 N> You can refer to the [Blazor Pivot Table](https://www.syncfusion.com/blazor-components/blazor-pivot-table) feature tour page for its groundbreaking feature representations.
-You can also explore the [Blazor Pivot Table example](https://blazor.syncfusion.com/demos/pivot-table/default-functionalities?theme=bootstrap4) to know how to render and configure the pivot table.
+You can also explore the [Blazor Pivot Table example](https://blazor.syncfusion.com/demos/pivot-table/default-functionalities?theme=bootstrap4) to know how to render and configure the pivot table.f